Tinnitus

 Addressing Tinnitus

 Tinnitus is a frustrating and life-altering condition, especially for people who experience chronic tinnitus.
-Tinnitus has no definitive cure, although treating related medical issues and addressing hearing loss often alleviates tinnitus symptoms.
+Sadly it has no definitive cure, although treating related medical issues and addressing hearing loss often alleviates tinnitus symptoms.
 Since tinnitus often accompanies hearing loss, treating tinnitus with a hearing aid is the best solution to reduce or mask the sounds.
 Addressing tinnitus can help improve other conditions, such as anxiety, stress, sleep deprivation, and depression.
 Contact us to learn more about our tinnitus management options.

 Find a Location